ba9f11ecc3497d9993b933fdc2bd61e5/temporary.chat-playbook/CONTRIBUTING.md

 ##### UI:
 - FEATURE/Icons to buttons (especially menu button)
-- FEATURE/Each row in the conversation should be wrapped in an element (not using br) and styled
 - FEATURE/Preview file before uploading
 - FEATURE/preview url & pictures shared in the room
 - FEATURE/Ping a user & Browser notifications